JosefVilestadGit/executors/docker-reconciler/examples/arrowhead/ARROWHEAD_EXAMPLE.md

 ## Example Service Instance

-The `arrowhead-cloud-c1.json` creates a service instance named "c1-cloud" with:
+The `arrowhead-cloud-c1.json` creates a blueprint instance named "c1-cloud" with:

 - Database on port 3306
 - All 6 core systems enabled with standard ports